Kirkland Putter vs Scotty Cameron: Which Is Better For You?

 Player using a Scotty Cameron Putter

-It may seem strange that there is even a debate of a Kirkland Putter vs Scotty Cameron.
+It may seem strange that there is even a debate of a Kirkland Putter vs Scotty Cameron putter.
 Oddly enough, one of the biggest disruptors in the golf equipment world in the past few years has been … Costco!

-There has been much debate since about the viability of the Kirkland products, with claims that they are complete duplicates and replacements of top-line brands all the way to people claiming that they look and feel like complete junk and they would never be caught dead with a Kirkland club in their bag.
+There has been much debate since about the viability of the Costco Kirkland products, with claims that they are complete duplicates and replacements of top-line brands all the way to people claiming that they look and feel like complete junk and they would never be caught dead with Kirkland clubs in their bag.

-This article will try to break down the analysis into some digestible pieces and take away some of the bias and rhetoric and look at the facts surrounding what’s better - Kirkland or Scotty Cameron?
+This article will try to break down the analysis into some digestible pieces and take away some of the bias and rhetoric and look at the facts surrounding what’s better - Kirkland putter or Scotty Cameron putter?

 RELATED: Are Expensive Putters Worth It?